Comprehensive Safety and Risk Management

 Safety is a priority in our Sagrado college community

-In order to acquire their campus parking permit, regular students must complete the corresponding paperwork at ASI, the Short Courses Program students at the Continuing Education Department, and the professors and employees must complete their paperwork at OSIMR.
+To acquire their on-campus parking permit, regular students must complete the corresponding procedures at ASI, short course students at Continuing Education, and faculty and staff at OSIMR.

-There are 27 emergency telephones throughout campus, strategically located in areas with a greater concentration of students.
-These emergency call stations are in hallways, common areas, and parking lots, and can be used if you are the victim of a crime or have witnessed one.
-Your call will be answered by the guard on duty who is responsible for activating the security protocol to provide assistance.
+The campus has 27 emergency telephones strategically located in places with the highest concentration of students.
+In the hallways of the buildings, common areas and parking lots, this for the benefit of the university community.
+You can use them in case you need assistance when you are a victim or witness of a criminal act.
+Your call will be answered directly by the guard on duty.
+The guard is responsible for immediately activating the security protocol to respond to the request for assistance.

-The Office of Integrated Security and Risk Management records, controls, and issues employee identification cards and keys.
-The student identification cards are issued by the Office of Integrated Assistance.
+The Integrated Security and Risk Management Office keeps records, controls and issues identification cards and keys to employees.
+Student identification cards are issued by the Integrated Attendance Office.

 Crime Log